 - Vertical Shape – This type of scratcher is upright so the cat can reach up and stretch as it scratches.
 If you get this type, be sure it’s tall enough for your cat to fully stretch out when he uses it and that it’s stable enough so it won’t tip.

-Before you go out and buy an expensive cat tree or scratching post, do some experimenting to see what surfaces your cat prefers.
+Before going out and buying an expensive cat tree or scratching post, do some experimenting to see what surfaces your cat prefers.

-For example, buy an inexpensive corrugated cardboard or sisal scratcher that sits on the floor or hangs over a doorknob to see which surface attracts your cat the most.
+For example, buy an inexpensive corrugated cardboard or sisal scratcher that sits on the floor and one that hangs over a doorknob to see which type and surface attracts your cat the most.
 That will help you know what to look for in a full size post, scratcher or cat tree.

 Also, notice how your cat scratches.
 Does he like to reach up high when he scratches your furniture?
 If so, a vertical scratcher may be best.
 If he scratches along the base of the furniture or on the floor, he may prefer a horizontal scratcher.